From rotaries to ride-ons, all grass cutting options explored

 Even with the longest cable, you may still want more length in order to move without restrictions.
-An external extension lead will give you a bit more room to manoeuvre.
+An external extension lead or cable reel will give you a bit more room to manoeuvre.
 And a residual current device (RCD) is a safety must-have when using electricity outside.
 It immediately turns it off in case of faults, or if you run over the cable when mowing your lawn.

 Pick up a spare battery before you tackle the lawn so that you can keep on working without interruptions and delays.

 You’ll need a few extra things to run your petrol lawnmower.
 A petrol can to transport and store your fuel, a funnel for easy pouring and oil to protect the engine and keep it running smoothly.